 11. Conclusion

 The analysis of the Global Atlas and its’ environment has shown that the Global Atlas is the best product in the worldwide first screening market for Renewable Energy.
 Furthermore, there is no competition in this area so far.
 Based on a Geographical Information System (GIS), the Global Atlas also has great potential in the future.
 Nonetheless, there is the need to tackle the program’s complexity as well as the Atlas’s data quality.
 Though the Global Atlas has developed a training to fight the complexity, a perfect mechanism has yet to been found.
 Secondly, there is the potential of increasing the databases to increase the usage and user base of the Atlas.
 This is why the World Banks initiative, ESMAP, to map twelve different countries comes in handy and as it significantly increases the data quality.
 Pakistan, as the biggest project, was chosen as an example for this thesis.
-With experts interviews of the different stakeholders, the respective beneficiaries of the Resource Mapping Initiative the decision making process of their institutions were elaborated upon.
+With experts interviews of selected stakeholders, the respective beneficiaries of the Resource Mapping Initiative the decision-making process of their institutions were elaborated upon.
 It was discovered that though the organizations usually send managers or high-ranking officers to trainings, actual user of the Atlas are, in most of the cases, Junior Associates of the organizations.
 This is why a training for the high-ranking officers and managers should focus on teaching these high-ranking officers and mangers how to teach the training program to their own employees at their respective institutions.
 Getting the training certified and offered through donor agencies would lead to a great attendance of the training, which would also lead to increasing the user base of the Global Atlas as well.
 Thus, with these implementation suggestions, the hypothesis could be sustained because a feasible way to implement a working mechanism to provide a training for the Global Atlas in accordance to needs of the institutional beneficiaries of the ESMAP Renewable Energy Resource Mapping Initiative in Pakistan was found.

 Table of Literature